DavidBogensberger/CenA_Imaging/README.md

 # Cen A Imaging
 This code is for analyzing Chandra subpixel images of Centaurus A, to look for variation and proper motions.
+All these files can be adapted for use with other observations, other objects, and other data sets.

 ### Selectimageregion_createsubpixelimages.py
 This code is used to create the subpixel images from the different observations, which are used later in the rest of the code.